CesarBerriot/discord_cloud/readme.md

 - Build target `discord_cloud` using MSVC or MinGW-w64

 ### Disclaimer
-The code within this repository absolute nonsensical RAD-approached buffoonery and you are to be held responsible for the consequences of its usage.
+The code within this repository is absolute nonsensical RAD-approached buffoonery and you are to be held responsible for the consequences of its usage.

 ### Donate